My net worth starting in 2020 was ~$1,000,038.

 Living overseas last year, I reduced my monthly budget, increased my discretionary income, and saved over $21,000 ($1,754 per month) on just transportation, taxes, and health insurance.

 Marco Living Abroad

 If your location is flexible, moving around the country, or even better, moving around the world can significantly shift your financial outlook.
 Cheaper countries can increase discretionary income by 50%, putting more money back in your pocket, or even better, freeing up more money for you to invest.

 INSIDER TIP : Taxes are very location-dependent and can be tricky to compare.
-For instance, are states with no sales tax cheaper than states with no income tax?
-Look at all variables (state tax, income tax, property tax, etc.) to compare taxes properly.
+For instance, are states with no sales taxes cheaper than states with no income taxes?
+Look at all variables (state tax, income tax, property tax, etc.) in your new location to compare taxes properly.